ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/silver_preoccupation/readme.md

 # silver_preoccupation

-Watching a Python video, I decided it might be nice to formalize a runtime performance comparison framework of my own.
+Watching a Python video on selecting from one of many ways of deciding whether a string is within 'yes' or 'no', I decided it might be nice to formalize a runtime performance comparison framework of my own.

 There are probably a billion out there, but this is a start, just for practice, of my own.

+This is really not much of anything, but it is good to have handy.

 # Example usage